asasli/hyperbolic_likelihood_filter/README.md

 export PATH=${PATH}:/usr/local/cuda-12.0/bin
 alias nvcc=/usr/local/cuda-12.0/bin/nvcc
 ```
-We then install the `BBHx` software by simply running `python setup.py install`.
-There are a few more packages to install via `pip`, these are the
+There are a few more packages that are useful to install via `pip`, these are the
 ```
 h5py, tqdm, corner, chainconsumer, torch
 ```